cloudtoid/url-pattern/README.md

 ## NuGet Package

-The NuGet package for this library is published [here](https://www.nuget.org/packages/Cloudtoid.UrlPattern/).
+The NuGet package for this library is published [here][NuGet].

 ## URL Path

 This library only matches the path section of the URL.
-That is the section after the host and does not include the [query string](https://en.wikipedia.org/wiki/Query_string) or the [URL fragment](https://en.wikipedia.org/wiki/Fragment_identifier) portions.
+That is the section after the host and does not include the [query string][QueryString] or the [URL fragment][URLFragment] portions.
 For instance, in the URL below, it is the `/path/over/there` section of the URL and must always start with a `'/'`.

 `https://host:80/path/over/there?query#fragment`